fsprojects/SwaggerProvider/docs/OpenApiClientProvider.md

 let main argv =
     // `UseCookies = false` is required if you use Cookie Parameters let handler = new HttpClientHandler (UseCookies = false)
-    // `BaseAddress` uri should ends with '/' because TP generate relative uri let baseUri = Uri("https://petstore.swagger.io/v2/")
+    // `BaseAddress` uri should end with '/' because TP generate relative uri let baseUri = Uri("https://petstore.swagger.io/v2/")
     use httpClient = new HttpClient(handler, true, BaseAddress=baseUri)
-    // You can provide your instance of `HttpClient` to provided api client
+    // You can provide your instance of `HttpClient` to the provided api client
     // or change it any time in runtime using `client.HttpClient` property let client = PetStore.Client(httpClient)

     task {
-        // Create new instance of provided type and add to store let pet = PetStore.Pet(Id = Some(24L), Name = "Shani") do! client.AddPet(pet)
+        // Create a new instance of the provided type and add to store let pet = PetStore.Pet(Id = Some(24L), Name = "Shani") do! client.AddPet(pet)